Dataminant/Data-Cleaning-And-Manipulation-Using-SQL-Northwind-Traders/Data cleaning using SQL (Northwind Traders)/Readme.md

   &nbsp;

-## 2. Cleaning the data by using Case Statement  Cleaning the data by using Case Statement
+## 2. Cleaning the data by using Case Statement
 In order to determine the range and how to go about aggregating the rows that meet specific conditions, I set the minimum and maximum values for the freight variable in the Orders table as Low Charge, Medium Charge and High Charge.
  &nbsp;